Currently Browsing

 5 Activities to Celebrate Columbus Day (Oct.
 12)

 The legacy of Christopher Columbus is a controversial topic, but the Age of Exploration that began with his voyage to America is a major turning point in history.
-Acknowledging that significance is important in the Social Studies curriculum, so here are five activities and lesson plans that celebrate exploration.
+Acknowledging that significance is important in the Social Studies curriculum, so here are five activities and lesson plans that celebrate Columbus Day and exploration more specifically.

 Elementary School